How to use SSH keys with Windows on Azure

 Create an SSH key pair

-This section shows you two options to create an SSH key pair on Windows.
+The following sections describe two options to create an SSH key pair on Windows.
+You can use a shell command (

 Create SSH keys with ssh-keygen

-If you can run a command shell such as Bash for Windows or GitBash (or Bash in Azure Cloud Shell), create an SSH key pair using the
+If you run a command shell on Windows that supports SSH client tools (or you use Azure Cloud Shell), create an SSH key pair using the

 ssh-keygen command.
 Type the following command, and answer the prompts.
-If an SSH key pair exists in the current location, those files are overwritten.
+If an SSH key pair exists in the chosen location, those files are overwritten.

 ssh-keygen -t rsa -b 2048